mozilla/elasticsearch-VR/README.md

 Stack
 ------
-a-frame.io for the webVR portion
+- a-frame.io for the webVR portion
-Windows Mixed Reality Headset
+- Windows Mixed Reality Headset
-elastic search (in docker) for a target ES Python/flask for the middle/data driving tier.
+- Elastic search (in docker) for a target ES
+- Python/flask for the middle/data driving tier.

 The idea is that you would use the Mixed Reality headset to enter the scene and trigger basic interactions like: